jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 3 - Cataclysm.md

 The best outcome results in the defense of Verns, the recovery of the `Holy Avenger` and the death of the fallen angel.

 ### Aegis Front
+> DESCRIBE THE DISTANT FORT BRAG

+> Brilliant sunlight split the storm which now raged around Fort Brag and the Third Legion, a waning sign that dawn had finally broken across the battlefield.
+The first rays of light came accompanied by a thunderous boom, drowning out the calamaty of strife.
+A great figure entered on that rolling thunder, appearing in the sky clad in gleaming platemail against the sunlight and suspended by a pair of etheral wings.
+The archangel spoke in regal tones, its voice commanding the attention of the battle below.

+> Denisens of the Mortal Realm: the heavens have not abandoned you!
+It is fitting, that in mankind's final hour, men and angels once more draw blades togther to fight back the darkness and usher in a glorious New Dawn.
+Let the halls of Mount Celestia ring with the command of Lathandar, the Morning Lord - "No longer will I stand in apathy towards my subjects.
+For the Golden Sun and for humanity's legacy!
+We will banish these creatures back to the abyss from which they crawled!"

+> The armies of heaven arrive.

+### Encounter with Drogan Steelwrought
+On the way to Fort Brag, the party will encounter Drogan Steelwrought, some hired hands, and a cart which carries the merchant's most valuable belongings.
+Drogan himself will be wearing his suit of modular platemail, and carrying a heavy repeating crossbow.

+One of the merchant's four guards will have succumbed to a manipulator, and the group will be debating on what to do with him, with Drogan strongly favoring leaving the man behind.

+Items of Note:
+* 2 Heavy Repeating Crossbow - As a heavy crossbow but removes the loading property.
+* Modular Platemail - As platemail, but can be donned and doffed in a single round.
+* Boots of Speed
+* 3 vials of alchemist's fire
+* 3500 gold

 ### Fort Brag
+> DESCRIBE THE BATTLE

+#### Outside the Fort
+* 1 Planetar
+* 6 Legion Soldier
+* 2 Pathrazer of Ulamog (Full health and 120 health)
+* 1 Ulamog Crusher
+* 3 Wrack Spawn
+* Each round roll `1d6` on a `6` another crusher engaged, on a 4 or 5 another wrack spawn engages

+Outside of the fort, characters will be unprotected from Alerack's barrier and will be subject to Caliphus' Storm of the Century ability.

+#### The Gates
+* Rhys Auralian
+* 1 Legion Soldier
+* 2 Ulamog Crusher
+* 2 Wrack Spawn

+#### The Walls
+* 2 Siege Operators
+* 2 Emrakul's Defiler

+// TODO need stats for ballista

+Loghain arrives with the Rikesgaard at the beginning of round 6, and will deal with the Pathrazer.
+Loghain will instruct any soldiers on the field to regroup back at Fort Brag.

 ### To the King!
+> DESCRIBE THE BRIDGE

 ### Retreat